 The National Planning Policy Framework encourages the use of planning to support "strong, vibrant and healthy communities" and improve the vitality and competitiveness of town centres.
-There is growing concern in recent years over impact of the proliferation of fast food takeaways and betting shops on high streets nationwide.
-The London Assembly Economy Committee's report on London's High Streets in 2012 noted there is an increasing amount of particular services on London's high streets, including betting offices and fastfood takeaways which is causing concerns over a lack of diversity on high streets.
+There is growing concern in recent years over the impact of the proliferation of hot-food takeaways and betting shops on high streets nationwide.
+The London Assembly Economy Committee's report on London's High Streets in 2012 noted there is an increasing amount of particular services on London's high streets, including betting offices and hot-food takeaways, which is causing concerns over a lack of diversity on high streets.
 In particular the need to restrict the amount of betting shops was highlighted in the Portas Review (2011).

-The proposed further alterations to the London Plan (January 2014) note in policy 4.8 that clusters of activity should be managed and in the supporting text that the over-concentration of betting shops and hot food takeaways can give rise to concern.
-We will watch how this policy unfolds and thus how it can help influence change in Sudbury Town.
-In the meantime, our proposed policy seeks to ensure that the impact on High street diversity and amenity of proposals for such uses in the future are assessed.
+The proposed further alterations to the London Plan (January 2014) note in policy 4.8 that clusters of activity should be managed and in the supporting text to this notes that the over-concentration of betting shops and hot food takeaways can give rise to concern.